fuzzygroup/blog/_posts/2020-06-12-a-conceptual-architecture-for-a-filesytem-to-sqs-loader.md

 ---
 layout: post
-title: A Conceptual Architecture for a Filesytem to SQS Loader
+title: A Conceptual Architecture for a Filesystem to SQS Loader
 category: lambda
 tags: ["lambda", "aws", "sqs"]
 ---